 Learning Based Grading means that we clearly communicate what students need to know and be able to do throughout the learning process, that we provide specific and descriptive feedback using proficiency levels (see glossary), and that we provide multiple opportunities for students to show what they know and can do.

 What changes come with Learning Based Grading?

-• Report cards will still contain letter grades at the end of grading terms.
+Report cards will contain letter grades at the end of the semester.

-• Colleges will still receive transcripts containing the information they seek for admission and scholarships.
+Colleges will receive transcripts containing the information they seek for admission and scholarships.